nagerz/quantified_self/README.md

 ```
 ###### Food Show

-An individual food item currently saved in the databse can be retrieved via a `GET` request to the `/api/v1/foods/:id` endpoint.
+An individual food item currently saved in the database can be retrieved via a `GET` request to the `/api/v1/foods/:id` endpoint.

 If the request is successful, the application will return the requested food object, along with a status code of 200.